Definition of channel management

 1. Identification of sources

-The first step of the channel management process is the identification of references.
+The first step of the channel strategy process is the identification of references.
 When you are new in the market, then you are required to do research to identify sources through different methods.
 For example, you can approach trade associations and take part in trade exhibitions or can enquire in the market to learn about the reputation of distributors and their customers.

 On the other hand, a well-established manufacturer is approached by different distributors themselves.
 Make sure that you do a proper background check of the distributors before signing a contract with them.
 The things that a manufacturer must verify are views of customers about the distributor, their sales force, and their enthusiasm to sell products.